marcelofinamorvieira/DatoContentLink/README.md

 }
 ```

+### Cleanup & disposal

+- The runtime scrubs zero‑width stega markers automatically after stamping attributes on elements.
+- Call `controller.dispose()` when your preview surface unmounts (e.g. SPA route change).
+This disconnects observers and removes only the generated attributes the library added.
+- Need cleanup without enabling overlays?
+Use `enableDatoAutoClean(selector, options)` to scrub stega payloads in a specific DOM subtree.

-## Using Visual Editing with thee Real Time API
+## Using Visual Editing with the Real Time API

 Use this only if your preview receives real-time updates via DatoCMS [Real‑time Updates API](https://www.datocms.com/docs/real-time-updates-api).
 If you render a static snapshot from the [Content Delivery API](https://www.datocms.com/docs/content-delivery-api), you can skip this hook; `enableDatoVisualEditing` alone will show overlays on first render, but there will be no live re-scan.